akshath123/Dodge-Me-game-/README.md

 ## Motivation behind the project
 This project is developed for my course "Programming in Java" which comes in 3rd semester in my curriculum.

-# To see video demonstration of my project click [here].
+# To see video demonstration of my project click [here](https://youtu.be/l8XfzyInitw).

 ### Note: Make sure you add the mysql connector in the project and the database schema in mysql client before trying the application.
 The *Main_try.zip* consist of all the files required to run the applciation download it to run the application.